 The Fire portfolio consists primarily of property damage and energy lines of business.
 It is a short-tailed book where the losses are reported and settled quickly.
-In comparison to 2019, the combined ratio is higher due to the claims loss ratio increasing.
-This is a result of higher claims in 2020 due to COVID-19, unfavourable attritional experience arising from local authority claims and Storm related losses.
+In comparison to 2020, the combined ratio is higher due to the claims loss ratio increasing.
+This is a result of the 2020 favourable prior year claims development recognised in Energy.